Three Early Warning Signs Of Cockroaches In Your Fayetteville Home

 Roaches are disgusting.
-Even clean homes may get roaches.
+Even clean homes in Fayetteville may get roaches.
 Pest cockroaches can be divided into two types, small (German cockroaches and brown-banded cockroaches) and large (smoky-brown cockroaches, brown cockroaches, and American cockroaches).
 The German cockroach (Blatella germanica) is by far the worst of the lot.
 These roaches are about ½ inch long, range from light to dark brown, and have two dark brown stripes on the front part of the back.
 They live only inside; they cannot survive outside.
 The brown-banded cockroach is similar to the German cockroach but has two brown bands across its back.
 It also can only survive indoors.

 Large roaches are light to dark brown and over ½ inch long.
 They live outside and occasionally come inside.
 All of these roaches are nocturnal, so by the time you see one, you usually have a bad infestation.

 When you have a cockroach infestation, you will see signs that you have cockroaches before you see actual cockroaches.
 The most common signs are droppings, smear marks, and discarded skins, egg cases, and empty eggs.

 Droppings are small brown deposits that look similar to coffee grounds or flecks of ground pepper.
 You will find them where the cockroaches live during the day as well as around other areas of the house.
 If these bits of feces dry out and crumble, they can get in the air you breathe.

 Smear marks are dark and irregular.
 These are often found on trails to and from the nest and the food or water source.